Tränenpalast

 The term Tränenpalast is derived from the tearful partings that took place in front of the building between western visitors and East German residents who were not permitted to travel to West Berlin.

 Border station during the time of the Berlin Wall

-Although Berlin Friedrichstraße station was located entirely in East Berlin, because of the Berlin Wall some S-bahn and U-bahn lines were accessible only from West Berlin.
-Travellers in West Berlin could use the station to transfer between those lines, or to cross into East Germany.
+Although Berlin Friedrichstraße station was located entirely in East Berlin, because of the Berlin Wall some S-Bahn and U-Bahn lines were accessible only from West Berlin.
+Travelers in West Berlin could use the station to transfer between those lines, or to cross into East Germany.
 The Tränenpalast was built after the volume of traffic and the constraints of the lower level of the main building made it necessary to expand.

 After the fall of the Berlin Wall

 After the fall of the Berlin Wall, the building was used as a nightclub and stage until 2006.
 It was listed as a protected historic monument on 2 October 1990 by the GDR government, a day before German reunification, which was on 3 October 1990.